#1 Student Loan Lawyer

 Most federal student loans don’t require a cosigner.
 So if you cosigned a student loan, it was most likely for a private loan.

 Can I sue to get my name off a loan?
-You can't sue to get your name off a loan that you legitimately cosigned.
-The lender isn't required to release you from the loan unless you've met the requirements for the cosigner release in the promissory note.
+You can’t sue to get your name off a loan that you legitimately cosigned — even if your ex spouse was ordered to pay the student loans in a divorce.
+The lender isn’t required to release you from the loan unless you’ve met the requirements for the cosigner release in the promissory note.

 What happens to a cosigner on a defaulted student loan?
 When a student loan defaults, the lender can go after the primary borrower and the cosigner to recover the money owed.
 At first, the lender will report negative information to the credit bureaus and contact you both demanding payment.
 Go long enough without payment, and the lender will eventually sue the cosigner or primary borrower or both to get a judgment.
 Until the lender gets a judgment, they cannot get a wage garnishment order or put a lien on your home or take money from your bank account.